professional woman standing in front of city skyline

 This guide covers 30+ common interview questions, along with:

 You don’t need to memorize these.
-Use them as reference points — a way to clarify your own answers in your own words.
+Use them as reference points — a way to improve answers in your own words.

 Before You Start: How to Approach Answering Interview Questions